XuanyiZhao/Optimal_classification_trees/README.md

 Motivated by the rapid development of optimization theory and hardware improvements, we can present this algorithm via mixed-integer optimization now.

 ## Setup
-Before the implementation, we need to finish the setup of Python interface with Gurobi. https://www.gurobi.com/resource/modeling-with-the-gurobi-python-interface/
+Before the implementation, we need to finish the setup of Python interface with Gurobi (in order to import gurobipy). https://www.gurobi.com/resource/modeling-with-the-gurobi-python-interface/

 ```shell